RotherOSS/ITSMConfigurationManagement/doc/content/configuration/basic_configuration.rst

+.. _basic-configuration:

 Basic Configuration
 ===================
-In this section, you will learn all necessary steps to set up a basic but usable CMDB with the most commonly used Configuration Items (CIs).
+This section provides a basic approach on how to set up an initial CMDB for productive use.
+It comes with a set of ready to adopt and most common Configuration Item (CIs) classes.
+You'll save valuable time and can start right away mapping your infrastructure and most valuable assets.

 Assign Agent Permissions
 ------------------------
 Agents who need access to CIs in the Configuration Management Database (CMDB) must be assigned to the group "itsm-configitem".

+.. _import-ready2import-classes:

 Import the Ready to Adopt ConfigItem Classes
 --------------------------------------------

 .. attention::

     Importing the Ready2Import classes will create a large number of dynamic fields and is not automatically reversible.
-If in doubt, consider trying this on a non-productive system first.
+We recommend trying this on a non-productive system first.

 OTOBO provides the option to import class bundles that showcase some of the most commonly used Configuration Items (CIs).
 To get started, perform the following steps: